Acellera/htmd/doc/source/tutorials/system-prep/08-protein-rna.md

 solvated = solvate(prepared, pad=12)
 ```

-`pad=12` adds a 12 Å water buffer around the system.
+`pad=12` extends the simulation box by 12 Å on each side of the solute's bounding box (waters that would clash with the solute are removed, so the *actual* water shell can be a bit thinner than 12 Å around bulges).
 RNA backbones are flexible and need a bit more padding than a globular protein - `pad=10` would also work for a tutorial-sized system but `pad=12` is safer for the typical RNA breathing motions.

 ## Step 5 - Build under AMBER